konnomiya/Insight-PurchaseAnalytics/README.md

 - `percentage` should be rounded to the second decimal

 ## Heuristics
 The first thing came up my mind is "why can't I use SQL?" (lol).
 Imagine that order_products.csv and products.csv are two tables in database.
 Then we can observe that if there is a table containing four columns: order_id, product_id, reordered, department_id, it could be convenient for us to perform further calculation.
-Also, we can discover that the number of the record (product_id, department_id) is the number of orders for each department, while the number of the record (product_id, reordered, department_id) is the number of the first orders.
+Also, we can discover that the number of the record (product_id, department_id) is the number of orders for each department, while the number of the record (product_id, reordered=0, department_id) is the number of the first orders.

 Then I first think about generating a dict that contains these 4 data using two loops in python.
 However, you must find that this cost is high and it is extremely slow when dealing with larger input files.
 What's more, as the above observation, order_id is not necessary.